EverydayHealthLogo

 • Medical School: University of Ca, San Diego, Sch of Med, La Jolla Ca

-Is Dr. Friedland board certified in Gastroenterologist?
+Is Dr. Friedland board certified as a Gastroenterologist?

 Yes, Dr. Shai Friedland, MD is board certified by the American Board of Internal Medicine